 “I went to primary school in Troon.
-I actually had three or four months off school when I was five or six; I had polio and was locked away in the local infectious diseases hospital for three to four months.
+I actually had three or four months off when I was six; I had polio and was locked away in the local infectious diseases hospital for three to four months.
 There were four or five of us got it, I think it was the last outbreak and I ended up reasonably normal.
-One boy died and one ended up deaf and one ended up with a bit of paralysis.
-I remember bits of that and it only came back to me when I was training in medicine and I saw someone having a lumbar puncture done and I remembered it happening to me ….
+One boy died, one ended up deaf and one ended up with a bit of paralysis.
+I remember bits of that and it only really came back to me when I was training in medicine and I saw someone having a lumbar puncture done and I remembered it happening to me ….
 That was, I suppose, my introduction to medicine.
 I think I must have been a bright wee boy as I was moved up a year, which I remember as being terribly traumatic – aged nine, leaving existing friends and going into a class of “big” boys and knowing no one.
 Thereafter, although I remained in the top stream I was never a star.”

-“I really didn’t know what I wanted to do at that stage and I did a house job in medicine in Glasgow.
-I had trouble getting a surgical job and I went to a district hospital in Ayrshire which was close to Troon.
+“I really didn’t know what I wanted to do at that stage.
+I did a house job in medicine in Glasgow but I had trouble getting a surgical post and I went to Kilmarnock Infirmary, a district hospital in Ayrshire which was close to Troon.
 There were only two consultant surgeons, no students and minimum junior staff but that was one of the best things I have done.
-There were two sisters in the surgical wards who I think I learnt more [from] in the six months there than I did in six years at university, and it was a great job and I thoroughly enjoyed it.
+There were two Sisters in the surgical wards from whom I think I learnt more in six months than I did in six years at university.
+It was a great job and I thoroughly enjoyed it.
 I also got to know an anaesthetist there, Graham McNab, who actually came from Troon where I came from, although I didn’t know him at that time.
-I did a lot of theatre work and I quite liked watching him working and as a person and… he had the respect in the theatre suite.
+I did a lot of theatre work and I quite liked watching him working; I liked him as a person and he was also respected in the theatre suite.
 I didn’t realise it at the time but in retrospect that’s when an anaesthetic career must have entered my subconscious.”

 “Can you help me get a job in anaesthetics?”

-Because I then went on to do six months in obstetrics and eventually got my D.Obs, and I think at that stage I was drifting towards doing a GP job.
-I didn’t want to settle down, and thought what else can I do?
-And my girlfriend at that time, later my wife, had started anaesthetics in another hospital in Glasgow a year before and she was quite enjoying it and I was two-thirds through my obstetrics job and didn’t have anything coming up, I phoned up Graham McNabb in Kilmarnock and said ‘Can you help me get a job in anaesthetics?’
+“I then went on to do six months in obstetrics and eventually got my D.Obs.and I think at that stage I was drifting towards being a GP.
+I didn’t want to settle down yet, and thought what else can I do?
+My girlfriend at that time, later my wife, had started anaesthetics in another hospital in Glasgow a year before and she was quite enjoying it and when I was two-thirds through my obstetrics job and didn’t have anything coming up, I phoned Graham McNab in Kilmarnock and asked ‘Can you help me get a job in anaesthetics?’
 He’d come from the Royal in Glasgow and he knew the Professor there and phoned on my behalf and I got interviewed.”

 ‘A job in anaesthetics…’